Builder and IDE logos with a launch-ready vibe coding setup

 The job here is not “pick the most enterprise-grade tool on earth.”
 The job is choosing the tool that gets you moving without painting you into a weird corner immediately.

-When you need this use case
+When you need it

 You are in this lane when: